Winter Term and May Term

 - Special courses offered in conjunction with the travel course.
 An example is language study offered in the country where the language is spoken.

 - Independent studies, practical and/or special internships that give students the opportunity for learning experiences outside the boundaries of the campus classroom.

-Registration for either the May or winter terms is limited to three hours per term.
-Information regarding tuition charges for short terms is available in the Registrar’s Office.
 Travel courses result in widely variable charges that are typically paid by the student well in advance of the experience.
 Visiting or unclassified students would pay trip charges plus tuition.
 There will be an additional charge for room and board during the short terms.